Danny Swanson

 Swanson started his career at Scottish Third Division side Berwick Rangers before moving to Scottish Premier League club Dundee United in 2008.
 He moved to England in 2012 to play for Peterborough United.
 After two years with Peterborough he signed for Coventry City, but he then moved back to Scotland on loan at St Johnstone.
-Swanson was released by Coventry in September 2015 and then signed for Heart of Midlothian, where he spent five months before returning to St Johnstone.
-Swanson then played on Hibernian for a brief period before returning to St Johnstone once again in 2018.
-In 2020 he joined East Fife on a two-year deal and left in summer of 2022.
+Swanson was released by Coventry in September 2015, and then signed for Hearts of Midlothian, where he spent five months before returning to St Johnstone.
+Swanson then played forHibernian for a brief period of time before returning to St Johnstone once again in 2018.
+In 2020, he joined East Fife on a two-year deal and left in the summer of 2022.
+After a two year hiatus from football, he returned to play for Cowdenbeath.

 Career

 Early career

-Born with a heart defect, Swanson underwent a number of operations as a youngster, including a heart bypass at the age of thirteen.
+Born with a heart defect, Swanson underwent a number of operations as a child, including a heart bypass at the age of thirteen.
 After overcoming his health problems, Swanson played for Hutchison Vale and Leith Athletic before joining Berwick Rangers, making his debut at the start of the 2005–06 season.
 Playing the majority of Scottish Third Division matches that season, a knee injury restricted him to just three league appearances the following season when Berwick were promoted to the Scottish Second Division, although he started the 2007–08 season injury-free.